Ford Taurus Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Ford Taurus are $1,308 a year with full coverage.
-Comprehensive costs on average $268 each year, collision insurance costs $422, and liability costs $460.
-Liability-only coverage costs as little as $510 a year, and high-risk coverage costs around $2,820.
-Teenage drivers receive the highest rates at up to $4,978 a year.
+The average insurance rates for a Ford Taurus are $1,308 a year with full coverage.
+Comprehensive insurance costs on average $268 each year, collision costs $422, and liability insurance is $460.
+Liability-only insurance costs around $510 a year, with high-risk driver insurance costing $2,820 or more.
+Teen drivers cost the most to insure at $4,978 a year or more.

 Average premium for full coverage: $1,308

-Price estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and Taurus models.
+Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and Taurus models.

-For a driver in their 40's, prices range range from as low as $510 for the bare minimum liability coverage to a high rate of $2,820 for a driver who has had serious violations or accidents.
+Using a 40-year-old driver as an example, Ford Taurus insurance rates go from as low as $510 for basic liability insurance to a high rate of $2,820 for a high-risk driver policy.

-These examples demonstrate why all drivers should compare rates based on a specific location and risk profile, instead of making a decision based on average rates.
+The examples above demonstrate why all drivers should compare rates quotes based on a specific location and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.